mpdivecha/MPC-Project/README.md

 ## Project Goal

-The goal of the project is to model a self-driving using a Model Predictive Controller.
+The goal of the project is to model a self-driving car using a Model Predictive Controller.
 The model is tested on a simulated car in the Udacity simulator.
 The following are the expectations of the project:

 - The car should stay within the lane and not veer too far off the center.
 - The car should drive smoothly minimizing any jerky movements.